 Please join me in welcoming Stefan and wishing him all the best in this new role.
 Stefan’s willingness to contribute to ERCSA in this capacity is a real testament both to his commitment, and to the impactful work that we do.

 Last month we had two very successful Amazon Adventure summer camps.
-During the week of the Older Kids camp we were delighted to have a visit from one of the board members Filip Puccini.
-Here is his reflection about what he experiences:
+During the week of the Older Kids camp we were delighted to have a visit from one of our board members Filip Puccini.
+Here is his reflection of what he experienced:

 "With open hands, and I felt at home with this bunch of Eddie Ricers.
 The week was just incredible, and I learnt so much from both the other inspiring leaders and the amazing kids that I spent time with.
 Of course the magic of Eddie Rice surrounded all the volunteers and participants throughout the week.

 Being in a different state, there were differences in the camp experience in South Australia to Tasmania, and it was very interesting to see all these throughout the week.
 One specific activity that I enjoyed that I hadn’t done before was candle sharing, where all of the camp come together in a nice reflective space and pass a candle around.
 It was just incredibly beautiful to see that all our hard work was making a difference.
 Although there differences in the camp experience, it was easy to see that all Eddie Ricers, no matter where they are from, were there for the same reason; to make the world a better place.